 As we know ALP recruitment has been started.
-As per the recent notification, RRB has extended the last date for the ALP & Group D post to 31st March.
+As per the recent notification.
 If you have already applied for the ALP post or soon going to apply for the same post and looking for the latest ALP CBT test syllabus & Exam pattern then you are at the right place.
 Firstly, If you haven’t yet checked the ALP vacancy details you can check it out from the following link.

 ALP Syllabus & Technician Exam Pattern: Computer-Based Aptitude Test would be available only for candidates who have opted for ALP.

-RRB ALP & Technician Computer-based test consists of following two major stages.
+RRB ALP & Technician Computer-based test consists of the following two major stages.
 It would consist of MCQ type question of 250 marks.
-Candidates have to complete the exam within 2 hours and 30 Minutes (for Part Aand Part B together).
+Candidates have to complete the exam within 2 hours and 30 Minutes (for Part A and Part B together).
 For each wrong attempt, there would be 1/3 negative marking will be made.

 |PART A||PART B|

 |Duration: 90 Min||Duration: 60 Min|